janenycxo/e2/peer-review.md

 ### List any/all built-in PHP methods used with a brief summary of what the method does
 Found on pages  index.php and process.php -

-<?php
-echo $results['winner'];
-?> : Output the results of the winner from Rock, Paper, Scissor.
+echo $results['winner']: Output the results of the winner from Rock, Paper, Scissor.
 The PHP command (echo) outputs text to the web browser.

-$_GET : The GET method sends the encoded information appended to process.php.
+$_GET: The GET method sends the encoded information appended to process.php.
 This is one way information is sent to the web server.